Design Preview — Awaiting Approval

 The core idea

 That structural decision gave the film its weight.
-By spending the first half of the piece entirely inside the world of farming — early mornings, late evenings, hands in soil, machinery at dusk, a family sitting down to dinner — the film earns credibility before it makes a single claim.
+By spending the first half of the piece entirely inside the world of farming — early mornings, late evenings, hands in soil, machinery at dusk — the film earns credibility before it makes a single claim.

 The NFU does not arrive as an institution making a case for itself.
 It arrives as something that belongs in this world because the film has already established that world so fully.
 That is what makes the concept work.